50 ways to stay healthy while staying home

 13. Be a social butterfly

 'Meet up' with friends and family on a regular basis.
-You might not be able to see them in person, but you can stay in touch over text, video chat, email or by calling them on the phone.
+As well as a socially distanced catch-up, you can stay in touch over text, video chat, email or by calling them on the phone.
 Get creative – why not host a virtual game night, book club or quiz over video chat?
 Having a close social circle is not only a good excuse for fun days out, it can lift you up when you’re feeling low at home.

 14. Schedule a siesta